ahandsel/qiita-articles/public/kintone-tool-app-field-code-table-en.md

 ## Conclusion

 It was surprisingly complicated to gather all the information needed for a helpful reference table.
 It was pretty straightforward until I realized the Get Form Fields API response did not include the Blank Space field's element ID.
-But it was smooth sailing again once I figured out how to extract the element ID from the Get Form Layout API response.
+However, it was smooth sailing again once I figured out how to extract the element ID from the Get Form Layout API response.
 I am so glad I found alanwsmith's markdown_table_formatter project.
 Since this is a bookmarklet, I could not use any external libraries, so coding out the markdown table formatter would have been a pain.
 Thankfully, I found his project, and it was exactly what I needed.
 Thank you, alanwsmith!

 I hope you found this article useful.
 If you have any questions or comments, please feel free to comment below or post on the [Kintone Developer Forum](https://forum.kintone.dev/) and tag me (`@genji`)!